Influence of planetary gas accretion on the shape and depth of gaps in protoplanetary discs: Influence of disc parameters

 A negative torque would result in an inward migration, towards the star.
 On the other hand, a positive torque reflects outward migration, toward the outer parts of the disc.
 Inward migration is mostly due to the Lindblad component of the torque.
 In order to have outward migration in our locally isothermal case, where the temperature gradients are quite shallow, sharp positive radial gradients in the surface density are needed \cite{Masset2006}.
 These gradients appear at the outer edge of the gap created by the accreting planet.

-In figures \ref{migrationmaps} and \ref{migrationmapsh3} we show the migration maps for different viscosities and different aspect ratios when the accreting planet reaches gap opening mass.
+In Figs. \ref{migrationmaps} and \ref{migrationmapsh3}, we show the migration maps for different viscosities and different aspect ratios when the accreting planet has reached its gap-opening mass.
 Regions of inward (blue) and outward (red) migration are represented as well as the potential equilibrium position of the low mass migrating planet: the zero-torque position (black line) and the resonances (dashed white vertical lines) with the accreting giant planet, whose position is marked by the dashed blue line.